-There is no set time, but every day thus far, primary boarding passes have been totally gone in under an hour after the official park opening time.
-Backup boarding groups are typically gone within around 2 hours or less.
+There is no set time, but every day thus far, primary boarding passes have been totally gone shortly after the official park opening time.
+Backup boarding groups are typically gone within around 90 minutes or less, depending upon the day.

 Going forward, we expect this trend will continue.